Respiratory Syncytial Virus (RSV): Doctor’s guide

 - Individuals managing chronic health conditions (such as asthma, COPD, or heart disease)

-- Those with compromised immune function, including cancer patients or organ transplant recipients
+- Those with compromised immune function, including patients or organ transplant recipients

 How does RSV spread and what causes it?